Supriya-712/Customer-Segmentation-Using-K-Means-Clustering/README.md

 ## **K - Means Clustering Algorithm:**

-K-Means clustering is an unsupervised machine learning algorithm that divides specified data into a specified number of clusters.
+K-means clustering is an unsupervised machine learning algorithm that divides specified data into a specified number of clusters.
 Here 'K' is the specified number of defined clusters that need to be created.

 This is a centroid-based algorithm where each cluster is associated with a centroid.
 The main idea is to reduce the distance between the data points and their respective cluster centroids.

-The k-means clustering algorithm mainly performs two tasks:
+The K-means clustering algorithm mainly performs two tasks:

 1. Determines the best value for K center points or centroids by an iterative process.

-2. Assigns each data point to its closest k-center.
+2. Assigns each data point to its closest K-center.
 Those data points which are near to the particular k-center, create a cluster.

 Hence each cluster has datapoints with some commonalities, and it is away from other clusters.

 It basically uses the elbow method to determine the optimum number of clusters.

-K-Means are very simple and easy to implement.
+K-means are very simple and easy to implement.
 It is highly scalable and applicable to both small and large datasets.
 However, there is a problem with choosing the number of clusters or K. Also, as the dimensionality increases, the stability decreases.
-Overall, however, K Means is a simple and robust algorithm that makes clustering very easy.
+Overall, however, K-means is a simple and robust algorithm that makes clustering very easy.

 ## **Process:**